RIHEMbacha/ai-ppt-generator-complete/README.md

 | 3    | AI generates the design of each slide independently   |
 | 4    | Present the slides in fullscreen with presenter notes |
 | 5    | Export the presentation as PPTX or HTML               |

-## Presentation Mode

-The application includes a presentation mode designed for real presentations.

-* 🖥️ Present slides in fullscreen
-* 📝 Read your presenter notes while presenting
-* 🎤 Keep your notes visible to you while presenting
-* 🔒 Your notes are not included in the shared presentation screen
-* 🔄 Navigate between slides while keeping the presentation view separate

-This makes it possible to **share your presentation screen without sharing your presenter notes** during a meeting or online presentation.

 ## AI Models